theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper-dashboard/README.md

 Then, `cd` into `./TwitterFireScraperDashboard/TwitterFireScraperDashboard/`.
 All the below commands should take place in the same directory as `package.json`.

+If you want to see a list of available commands, run `npm run`.

+`npm run` and `npm run-script` do the same thing as far as I can tell.

 1. Run `npm install` to install packages that the project depends upon.

 2. Run `npm run-script build` to compile the TypeScript into JavaScript.